How to disclose a Fake Facebook Account?

 5.Check out their profile picture.
 Is there only one?
 Is it way too perfect or does it seem touched up in any way?
 Maybe you've seen it before?
 A good photo ? or a touched up one ? may not be a negative sign, but it could be that they've simple scoured Google for an attractive photo, thinking nobody would ever find out.

-Try this: Click and drag their profile picture to your desktop.
+Click and drag their profile picture to your desktop.

 6.Launch Google Chrome or Firefox, and navigate to Google Images.